-The Plan's Medi-Cal medical directors confer, as needed, with the local TB Control Program to provide continuity of care and correct any identified deficiencies.
+The health plan's Medi-Cal medical directors confer, as needed, with the local TB Control Program to provide continuity of care and correct any identified deficiencies.
 They are available to care managers to assist in proper member management and member compliance issues.

-When requested by the PCP or the Public Programs Department, the Medi-Cal Health Care Services Department is available to provide assistance with coordinating the member's care.
+When requested by the PCP or the public programs administrators, the Medi-Cal Health Care Services Department is available to provide assistance with coordinating the member's care.